googleapis/google-cloud-python/docs/bigquery-usage.rst

 Inserting data (synchronous)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start a job loading data asynchronously from a local CSV files.
+Load data synchronously from a local CSV file into a new table.
+First,
-into a new table.
-First, create the job locally:
+create the job locally:

 .. doctest::